SeriousOldMan/Simulator-Controller/Docs/Updates.md

 This release finalizes the integration for *iRacing*.
 A new "Pitstop" mode has been introduced and Jona is aware of iRacing and can execute a pitstop automatically.
 Please take a look at the configuration documentation for the ["IRC" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#mode-pitstop-2), if you want to use the "Pitstop" mode on your Button Box.
 You also might want to adjust the [controller automation rules](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#configuration-of-the-controller-mode-automation) for the new plugin modes as well.

-For Developers: Some of the data fields in the telemtry interface file structure have changed, please consult the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#telemetry-integration), if required.
+For Developers: Some of the data fields in the telemetry interface file structure have changed, please consult the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#telemetry-integration), if required.

 ***